Mathématique: Chapter 6

 Probably not, no, Young internally agreed.
 “So you think it’s a place.”

 Rush rolled his eyes.
-“You’re going to incorporeally travel to a pure temporal dimension?
-Good luck.”
+“You’re planning t’incorporeally travel to a pure temporal dimension?
+Best of luck.”

-Young watched Rush’s eyes scan back and forth rapidly between two items on the screen in front of him.
-“Um, your point, I guess, is that even if it were a different time, there would still need to be a—place component?”
+Young watched Rush scan the screen in front of him.
+“Um, your point, I guess, is that even if it were a different time, there’d still need to be a place component.”
+He’d known that.

 “Spacetime,” Rush said.
 “Not just space.
 Not just time.
 Both.
 At least for people such as ourselves.”

-“Okay, well, if it is a place and someone goes,” Young began, “don’t you—care what they discover?”
+“Okay, well, if it is a spacetime coordinate and someone does go,” Young began, “don’t you care what they discover?”

 “You must care,” Young said.
-“You must care a lot actually.
-Otherwise, why would you be doing this?”
+“You must care a lot.
+Otherwise, why would you leave all those college kids without their calculus?”

 “Because they have no respect for nature?”

 That got a ghost of a smile.
-Rush glanced up at him.
 “You know why.”

 “Keep talking to me.
 I’m genuinely enjoying this.”

-“People lose their limbs when they climb Mount Everest.”
+“People lose limbs when they climb Mount Everest.”

 Young snorted.
 “How so?”

 “You constructed a false analogy,” Rush said.
-“Would you mind terribly just shutting up?”
+“Would y’mind terribly just shutting up?”

 “A false analogy?
-Are you kidding me?
+You kidding me, hotshot?
 You were the one who originally compared some math problem to Mount Everest.”

 “You know what?
 I give up.
-Whatever your point is, I’ll let you have it, but just paraphrase it for me so that I even know what it was.”
+Whatever your point is, I’ll let you have it, but just paraphrase it for me so I know what it was.”

 “Stay out of my affairs.”